xmengkinaxis/CPP/System Design Interview Checklist.md

    - Finance/healthcare priority (correctness first):
      - Reliability > Consistency > Security > Availability > Performance > Scalability > Observability
    - mainly Security (preventing abuse) — secondarily Reliability and Performance: Might need to limit the amount of text/image user can upload to stop the abuse of the service
+   - Locality: easy to query and aggregate without joining regions; can be the first level deployment; the second level to hash in order to scale and load balance;

 3. **Quantitative Analysis (Back-of-the-Envelope Estimation on Scale)**
    - Users: Users & DAU